Phaeotremella frondosa

 Phaeotremella frondosa (synonym Tremella frondosa) is a species of fungus in the family Phaeotremellaceae producing brownish, frondose, gelatinous basidiocarps (fruit bodies).
 It is widespread in north temperate regions, and is parasitic on other species of fungi (Stereum spp.) that grow on dead attached and recently fallen branches of broadleaf trees.

 Taxonomy

 Tremella frondosa was first published in 1822 by Swedish mycologist Elias Magnus Fries.
 The species was not clearly distinguished from Tremella foliacea until molecular research, based on cladistic analysis of DNA sequences, showed that the name Tremella foliacea covered several similar but distinct species.
 Phaeotremella frondosa is the name adopted for the widespread species growing on broadleaf trees, whilst Phaeotremella foliacea is restricted to conifers.

+Phaeotremella pseudofoliacea, first described from England and the type species of the genus Phaeotremella, is considered a synonym of Phaeotremella frondosa.
+Tremella vasifera, described from Germany, is also considered a synonym.

 The epithet "frondosa" means "leafy", with reference to the shape of the fruit bodies.

 Description

 Fruit bodies are gelatinous, pale to dark brown, up to 7 cm (3 in) across, and seaweed-like (with branched, undulating fronds).
 Microscopically, the hyphae are clamped and occur in a dense gelatinous matrix.
 Haustorial cells arise on the hyphae, producing filaments that attach to and penetrate the hyphae of the host.
 The basidia are tremelloid (globose to ellipsoid, with oblique to vertical septa), 13 to 18 by 12 to 16 μm, usually unstalked.
 The basidiospores are subglobose to broadly ellipsoid, smooth, 6.5 to 10.5 by 5 to 9 μm, and germinate by hyphal tube or by yeast cells.